waweiwoowu/hanabi-competition/Clue_Starved_Strategies.md

   * Option 2: Perform a *Chop Overflow Finesse* and tell your teammate which card to play.
   * Option 3: Kill it.

-### About 1-for-1 Clues
+### 1-for-1 Clues Strategies

 #### 1-for-1 Play Clues
-* You are not allowed to give *1-for-1 Play Clues* if the future required efficiency is greater than *1.00*, including the Self Color Bluffs.
+* You are not allowed to give *1-for-1 Play Clues* if the future required efficiency is greater than **1.00**, including the Self Color Bluffs.
-* In these situation, you are allowed to give *1-for-1 Play Clues*:
+* However, in these situation you are allowed to give *1-for-1 Play Clues*:
   * If the card is on *Chop*
   * If the card is on *Finessed Chop*
   * If the pace is equal or smaller than **1**

 #### 1-for-1 Save Clues
 * You are not allow to give *1-for-1 Save Clues* if the future required efficiency is greater than **1.25** OR greater than **1.00** AND the card is one-away from locked.
-In this situation, use the *Skipped Discard Chop Move*.
+* In this situation, use the *Skipped Discard Chop Move*, for example.

 #### 1-for-1 Play Clues Chop Move
 * If only one card which is not on *Chop* is touched by a direct *Play Clue*, while the future required efficiency is greater than **1.00**.
 It is not only a *Play Clue* on that card but also a *(Single) Chop Move*.
 * Note that if a clue touches a brand-new card and another card which has been chop moved, it is NOT a *1-for-1 Play Clue Chop Move*, since the chop moved cards are treated as untouched cards.
 * Note that it is illegal to do a *1-for-1 Self Color Bluff* if your teammate’s *Chop* is not on their *Finessed Position*.
 If someone does that, it is a signal as a *1-for-1 Play Clue Chop Move*.
-* Exception: If a *1-for-1 Play Clue* is given touching a critical 1, 2 or 3 which is one-away-from-chop, it doesn’t *Chop Move*.
+* Exception: It is **legal** to give a *1-for-1 Play Clue* on a critical 1, 2 or 3 which is one-away-from-chop, and it doesn’t *Chop Move*.
-(Reason: It is because the team might lose it if they do a *Skipped Discard Chop Move*.)
+(Reason: It is because your teammate might do a *Skipped Discard Chop Move*.)

 ### More Conventions

 #### Oops Chop Move
-* If a player discards a critical card from Chop and it is not an emergency situation, it is a signal as an *Oops Chop Move* on the card which moves to *Chop*.
+* If a player discards a critical card from *Chop* and it is not an emergency situation, it is a signal as an *Oops Chop Move* on the card which moves to the *Chop*.

 #### Unnecessary Trash Push
 * *Trash Pushes* are always unnecessary, which means they should blind-play the card from their *Finessed Position* after blind-playing the pushed card.
-You can only perform this move if the `future required efficiency is greater than 1.00`.
+* Note that:
+  * If the clue giver has **2** or more loaded actions and pace is greater than **1**, then the trash push is unnecessary
+  * If required efficiency is greater than **1.00** and the clue would normally cause a 1-for-1 chop move, then the trash push is unnecessary
+  * If the clue receiver knows/finds out that the card could've been clued directly, then the trash push is unecessary
+  * If both the clue receiver and the clue giver have at least **1** loaded action, then the trash push is unnecessary
+* Exception: if it is the mid-game and required efficiency is not greater than **1.00** and the clue receiver has no finesse position after the trash push then it is sufficiently valuable to give 1 known trash and it does not mean anything extra

 #### Unnecessary Trash Pull
 * Similar to *Unnecessary Trash Push*.